openmoh/openmohaa/docs/compiling.md

 By default, the build will produce both the client and dedicated server versions.
 The client can be omitted from the build by appending `-DBUILD_NO_CLIENT=1` to the CMake command-line arguments.
 Using this parameter will result in only the server portion being built.

+The experimental OpenAL-based sound system can be used by appending `-DUSE_SOUND_NEW=1` to the CMake command-line arguments.

 ## Compiling for Linux

 These are the tools required on Linux :